Is drawing Haram? Drawing is a lot like an addiction. Many people draw as a hobby. They chose drawing as their profession.

 Such as Dr. Yusuf Al Kardawi – Hafizahullah – said –

-Translation: Apart from all these (physical form) plants-trees, rivers, seas, ships, mountains, sun, moon, stars, etc., natural landscapes, whether they are plants or inanimate objects, there is no difficulty in drawing or preserving them.
+Translation: Apart from all these (physical form) plants-trees, rivers, seas, ships, mountains, sun, moon, stars, etc., natural landscapes, whether plants or inanimate objects, there is no difficulty in drawing or preserving them.
 (Al Halal Wal Haram Phil Islam – 129)

 Saeed Ibn Al Hasan – may Allah have mercy on him – said –